connectedcars/docs/push-v2.md

 Events can be pushed to either an HTTPS POST endpoint or to Pub/Sub.

 Events are sent in bulk and should only be rejected in case you have issues parsing, validating or storing the full bulk.
 I.e. not knowing a `vehicleId` should not result in rejection as this is a configuration synchronization issue and not related to the transfer of the messages.
+Bulks will be retried in case of failure.

 Events are sent at-least once, meaning there might be duplicates.

-Events will be retried every 10 seconds in case of failure.

 ## Event types